A-Lex-McLee/Pseudo-Q/README.md

 This does not merely concern the solving of actual Sudoku puzzles, but also the grid architecture as a whole, as observed e.g. in the attempt to generate a random (valid) Grid.
 This repository is part of a side project of mine called "The syntax of Sudoko grids" (some might prefer the label 'geometry' instead of 'syntax', but I'm a linguist and I call the shots here!).
 It provides the basic architecture to instantiate, generate, manipulate and permute Sudoku grids.

 Notice that this is work in progress; some functionalities and parts of the documentation are still in the making; some aspects may be modified or scrapped altogether in future versions.
-Feedback is always welcome & appreciated
+Feedback is always welcome & appreciated (writeTo nonintersective at gmail dot com).

 I will also provide a tutorial asap, but in the meantime, in order not to completely deprive you of any sudokulogical excitement, here are some kick-off guidelines: